Sitcom: United States

 Sitcoms, or situation comedies, made their debut in the United States in 1926 with the radio show Sam 'n' Henry.
 The subsequent success of Amos 'n' Andy, also created by Freeman Gosden and Charles Correll, solidified the sitcom's place in American radio programming.

 The transition to television brought about significant changes in the sitcom format.
 Mary Kay and Johnny, which premiered in 1947, became the first American television sitcom.
 Today, American sitcoms typically run for 22 minutes, allowing for approximately eight minutes of advertising within a 30-minute time slot.

 Throughout their history, American sitcoms have often drawn inspiration from British counterparts.
 Popular shows such as All in the Family, Three's Company, and Sanford and Son were adapted from successful British series.
 More recently, The Office achieved significant popularity in the United States, following the success of its British counterpart.

 The large influence of the cinema of the United States has also allowed it to influence the world, with I Love Lucy, Bewitched, The Beverly Hillbillies, The Mary Tyler Moore Show, Gilligan's Island, Friends, and Seinfeld continuing to hold an influence on the format.
 The United States also features the largest animated sitcoms, including The Flintstones, The Jetsons, The Simpsons, King of the Hill, Daria, South Park, SpongeBob SquarePants, and Family Guy.
 Sitcoms have had such a profound impact on American television entertainment that aspects of it even appear in other broadcasting formats; including the radio and television comedy series The Jack Benny Program, Western series Gunsmoke, war comedy drama M*A*S*H, fantasy horror series Supernatural, contemporary Western crime media franchise Breaking Bad, and reality television show Duck Dynasty.

 Numerous television networks in the United States feature sitcoms in their programming.
-CBS, TBS, Nickelodeon, and Disney Channel are just a few examples, however many of them are beginning to move to digital formats.
+CBS, Warner Bros.
+TBS, Nickelodeon, and Disney Channel are just a few examples, however many of them are beginning to move to digital formats.